 You might want to look through your documents, images and videos to see if there’s any large folders or files that are taking up too much space.
 Those extra files can be left in the home / office or stored in the ‘cloud’ if you’re sure of your Internet access options.

 One choice is a fast USB memory stick.
-A 64GB or 128GB ‘stick’ can be plugged in to supply additional space when needed.
+A 256GB or 512GB ‘stick’ can be plugged in to supply additional space when needed.
 Another option is the new and faster USB 3.0 connections.
-We have a USB 3.0 Expresscard with two USB 3.0 slots to take any USB device.
 That gives fast access to an external Seagate 1TB USB 3.0 drive or USB 3.0 portable ‘sticks’.
-USB 3.0 devices are becoming more easily available now from specialist retailers and reliable Ebay merchants.

 On the external storage we put less used files and applications.
-For example music files (which are all copied to an iPod) don’t need to be on the main hard drive, images, videos and less used virtual machines.
+For example music files don’t need to be on the main hard drive, images, videos and less used virtual machines.